samtools/tabix/pairs_format_specification.md

   * Other example optional headers (not parsed by software tools but for human)
     * Genome assembly may be included in the header (see below).
     * Filtering information (commands used to generate the file) can be reported in the header (optional).
+* Content
+  * Contacts must be nonredundant.
+    * Each entry appears only once and in a consistent ordering of the two mates; either in an upper-triangle (mate2 coordinate is larger than mate1) or a lower-triangle (mate1 coordinate is larger than mate2).
+For example, the following two rows are redundant and only the first one (if upper-triangle) or the second one (if lower-triangle) must be kept.
+    ```
+    - chr1 10000 chr2 2000 + +
+    - chr2 2000 chr1 10000 + +
+    ```

 ***

 ### Standard sorting and indexing